biometrixtech/plans/documentation/api_demo.md

 ### Basic Case

-An Active Rest Activity can be requested by only submitting local date time of the athlete.
+An Active Rest Activity can be requested by only submitting the local date time of the athlete.
 This will generate an Active Rest Activity based on the athlete's prior completed workouts and prior logged symptoms.
 In the case that an athlete has no recent history, FathomAI returns an Active Rest Activity targeting common areas of immobility.

 ##### Query String